signalfx/splunk-otel-go/docs/correlating-traces-and-logs.md

 )
 ```

-Be sure to add the metadata in a predictable manner so it can be parsed later on!
+> Make sure to add the metadata following an order you can parse later on.

-## Example HTTP Server
+## HTTP server example

-Below is a complete example of an HTTP server using the [chi] framework that
+The following is a complete example of an HTTP server using the [chi] framework that
 extracts trace metadata and annotates log messages for handled requests.

 ```go